Language Inclusion for Boundedly-Ambiguous Vector Addition Systems is Decidable: Deterministic VASS

 \subsection{Upper bounds}

 In this Section we prove three results of the form: if $V_1$ is a VASS and $V_2$ is a VASS of some special type then deciding whether $L(V_1) \subseteq L(V_2)$ is in \ackermann.
 Our approach to these problems is the same, namely we first prove that complement of $L(V_2)$ for $V_2$ of the special type is also a language of some VASS $V'_2$.
 Then to decide the inclusion problem it is enough to construct VASS $V$ such that $L(V) = L(V_1) \cap L(V'_2) = L(V_1) \setminus L(V_2)$ and check it for emptiness.
-In the description above using the term VASS we do not specify the form of its set of accepting configurations.
-Starting from now on we call upward-VASSes simply VASSes and for VASSes with other acceptance conditions we use their full name (like downward-VASSes or updown-VASSes) to distinguish them from upward-VASSes.
+In the description above, using the term VASS we do not specify the form of its set of accepting configurations.
+Starting from now on, we call upward-VASS simply VASS and for VASS with other acceptance conditions we use their full name (like downward-VASS or updown-VASS) to distinguish them from upward-VASS.
 The following lemma is very useful in our strategy of deciding the inclusion problem for VASS languages.